EFanZh/efanzh.github.io/_posts/2017-08-06-essentials-of-programming-languages-exercises.md

 > reads a nonnegative integer from the input and stores it in the given variable.

 *Solution is too long, see the code repository.*

+> Exercise 4.24 [★] A `do-while` statement is like a `while` statement, except that the test is performed *after* the
+> execution of the body.
+Add `do-while` statements to the language of exercise 4.22.

+*Solution is too long, see the code repository.*